wpbrasil/wpod.in/src/v2/Classe-Odin_Term_Meta.md

 )
 ```

-## Utilizando os campos do Term Meta no seu tema:
+## Utilizando os campos do Term Meta no seu tema

 Para recuperar a informação de um campo do _Term Meta_ use a função `odin_get_term_meta()`.